 P. L. 113-287, 128 Stat.
 3096 (December 19, 2014) This Act recodifies into Title 54 the statutory provisions relating to National Park Service that were previously located in Title 16 U.S.C.
 "National Park Service and Related Programs."
-The Act contains a "Disposition Table" which identifies each affected section of the United States Code.
+The Act contains a "Disposition Table" at 128 State.
+3273, which identifies each affected section of the United States Code.
 The introduction to this table contains important explanations of how the classification is restated and reenacted, repealed, and omitted but not repealed.
-None appear to directly affect Alaska national park units, but a thorough analysis is not available.
+None appear to substantively affect Alaska national park units, but a thorough analysis is not available.